oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

 ---
 title: "Domain home on a PV"
-date: 2020-07-12T18:22:31-05:00
+date: 2023-09-14T18:22:31-05:00
 weight: 2
 description: "Sample for creating a WebLogic domain home on an existing PV or PVC on the Azure Kubernetes Service."
 ---

-This sample demonstrates how to use the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the model in persistence volume approach.
+This sample demonstrates how to use the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the domain on PV approach.
 After going through the steps, your WLS domain runs on an AKS cluster instance and you can manage your WLS domain by accessing the WebLogic Server Administration Console.

 #### Contents